 Within the Logistics Execution module, there are few functions as important as Delivery Creation.
 After all, you can’t bill for what you don’t ship.
 Even within S/4 Hana, the VL10 transactions seem to offer the best, most flexible way to create deliveries.
 But what if you need to adjust the way SAP selects delivery scope in these transactions?
-Read on to see how I used a simple custom routine to filter out certain deliveries from the list.
+Read on to see how I used the SAP Delivery Due Index routine to filter out certain deliveries from the list.

 I’ve previously attempted to demystify SAP Sales Order dates, but this topic seems to arise time and time again.
 I decided to put the Sales Order / Logistics scheduling dates on a handy timeline to help explain the mechanics of SAP Logistics Scheduling.
 Read on.

 Things have been quite busy for me as of late leaving me very little time for posting new content on this blog.
-Lately, though, I had the opportunity to write a blog post for my employer, itelligence, and I thought I would share that link with you here (itelligencegroup.com).
+Lately, though, I had the opportunity to write a blog post about SAP’s Intercompany Drop Ship process for my employer, itelligence, and I thought I would share that link with you here (itelligencegroup.com).
 You are more than welcome to request access to the accompanying webinar recording (at the bottom of the linked page), but keep in mind the applicants may be screened beforehand.
 Enjoy.

 I’ve been playing a bit of catch up this week.
 I’ve got a rather large backlog of articles to publish.
 Today, I’m starting with some new content in my SAP SD Reference Guide series: SAP SD Reference Guide: SAP Notes